USD

 Barbervax Vaccine

 Barbervax is a vaccine for sheep and goats that helps control the barber's pole worm 𝐻𝑎𝑒𝑚𝑜𝑛𝑐ℎ𝑢𝑠 𝑐𝑜𝑛𝑡𝑜𝑟𝑡𝑢𝑠.
-Works by stimulating the animal's immune system to produce antibodies that reduce the worm's egg production, block its digestion, and lead to fewer worms in the gut.
+Works by stimulating the animal's immune system to produce antibodies that reduce the worm's egg production.
+A WVA Veterinary Medicine.

 Haemonchus contortus vaccine is indicated for the control and prevention of haemonchosis (barber’s pole worm infection) in sheep, goats, and alpacas.